sinopolimonopoly/YouTube-Channel-Scraper/README.md

 6. Set API_KEY = "your API key" in the .env file
 7. Run the main.py file
 8. Find and download the csv file created in the output scripts

+# Transcript Retrieval
+## How It's Done
+A video's transcript can be fetched from a video using it's ID (dQw4w9WgXcQ).
+Video ID is a field captured by the video scraper scripts.
+- Note that the transcript is the one viewable on a video through its subtitles
+- Transcripts are also available in different languages A transcript is separated into timestamped segments.
+I made a script to convert the transcript objects with timestamps into a string with all the words of the transcript.
+My primary use for a transcript would be analyzing vocabulary, which only needs the words of the video.

+## Challenges
+Attempting to retrieve all the transcripts of a big batch of videos (>100) will almost certainly result in an IP ban from YouTube.
+These are difficult to navigate, but making requests in smaller, spaced out groups is a decent solution.

+Last README update: September 23, 2025